 Using these conventions, CakePHP knows that a request to http://example.com/articles maps to a call on the index() function of the ArticlesController, where the Articles model is automatically available and renders to a file.

-None of these relationships have been configured by any means other than by creating classes and files that you’d need to create anyway.
+None of these relationships have been configured by any means other than by creating classes and files you’d need to create.

 ORM is the layer that gets sandwiched between your database and your application.
 And the most famous ORMs are the Active Record Pattern and Association Data Mapping.
 Most frameworks include either of the two.

 The core concept of the Active Record Pattern is that your database records remain ‘active’ in your system.
-In a nutshell, it is an approach to access data in a database.
+In a nutshell, it is an approach to accessing data in a database.

-It means that if you are touching 4 MercCars objects, and you save them into your database, they will end up as five rows in your merc_cars database table.
+It means that if you touch 4 MercCars objects and save them into your database, they will end up as five rows in your merc_cars database table.
 And, if an object is updated, its corresponding row in the table also gets updated.
 Thus, if your MercCars object has carColor and purchaseDate properties, it paves the way for the assumption that those are columns in the above-mentioned merc_cars table.

-- Because of how tightly matched and conceptual the records in your database and the objects in your system are, it’s really easy to pick up a project, examine its database schema, and have a strong sense of what the project is doing.
+- Because of how tightly matched and conceptual the records in your database and the objects in your system are, it’s elementary to pick up a project, examine its database schema, and have a strong sense of what the project is doing.

 A Data Mapper is a Data Access Layer that performs bidirectional transfers of data between a persistent data store (often a relational database) and an in-memory data representation (the domain layer).
 The goal of the pattern is to keep them in memory representation and the persistent data store independent of each other and the data mapper itself.